jonatha-anselmi/INFO4-PS/README.md

   1.2.
 Do not hesitate to try to code them in R to make sure you understand how they work and the different trade-offs
 - Prepare questions 1.3 and 1.4.

+## [12-11-2020] Lecture 9: Convergence of sequences of random variables (Chapter 5)

+- Sequences of random variables: modes of convergence
+	+ almost sure, in probability, in L1, in L2 and in law
+- Law of large numbers (strong and weak version)
+- Central limit theorem
+- Introduction to confidence intervals